splice/go-mailchimp/README.md

 # Mailchimp

-A golang SDK for Mailchimp API v3.
+A Golang SDK for Mailchimp API v3.

 ## Usage